mwangigikonyo/codecamp/docs/sailsjs-tutorial/sailsjs-routing.md

   <li><b>Automatic (Implicit) Routes</b>: Routes that Sails.js binds automatically, including blueprint routes and asset routes.</li>
 </ol>

-In the small exercise above, you defined a Custom (Explicit) Route.
+In the short exercise above, you defined a Custom (Explicit) Route.
 This means, that you define a route yourself, as well as which controller, action, or method it takes the HTTP request to.

 In the next section, we'll dive deeper into routing and see which ones are Automatic (Implicit) Routes.